Evan Hicks

 in your code.
 This is an array that stores all the details of how your script was run, including the executable used and the path to the current script.

-The docs for using this variable can be found here.
+Please see the documentation on this variable.
 Below is an example of what the process.argv

 looks like.